acrolinx/helm/resources/core-platform/helm/chart/README.md

 #### Mount the Configuration Directory

 If you have an existing Acrolinx installation, we recommend that you mount your [configuration directory][acrolinx-docs-configuration-directory] into the cluster.
-(Copy the directory to the cluster node, if necessary.
-In older installations it used to be `.config/Acrolinx/ServerConfiguration`)
+Copy the directory to the cluster node if necessary.
+This used to be `.config/Acrolinx/ServerConfiguration`.
-If you're creating an Acrolinx installation from scratch, please dedicate an empty directory on your single cluster node to the Acrolinx configuration, say `/home/acrolinx/config`.
+If you plan to create an Acrolinx installation from scratch, dedicate an empty directory to the Acrolinx configuration on your single cluster node.
-In your custom values file, set:
+For example, if you call it `/home/acrolinx/config`, you'd set the following in your custom values file:
 ```yaml
 platform:
   spec: